Updated on 16th September 2024

 For a LCL, the fees can vary according to the size and weight of your shipment.
 You can expect to pay between $150 to $250 per cubic metre.

 The cost of sea freight is generally much smaller than the costs incurred through taxes, duties, and fees.
-To calculate these outgoings, you will need to determine the customs value of your imported goods.
+To calculate your total outgoings, you will need to determine the customs value of your imported goods.

-Air freight is charged based on chargeable weight, which is either the weight or volume of the shipment–whichever is greater.
+Air freight is charged based on chargeable weight.
+This can be either the weight or volume of the shipment – generally determined by whichever is greater.

-These rates can be influenced by many factors and can be charged as either a flat rate or per kilogram of chargeable weight.
+These rates can be influenced by many factors, such as distance, route, fuel costs at the time, airport handling fees, and other customs taxes.
+Air freight costs can be charged as either a flat rate or per kilogram of chargeable weight.

 The customs value is usually based on the free on board (FOB) price of the goods.
 Free on board is an Incoterm that refers to the point where the goods have been cleared for export and loaded on board the ship, with responsibility and risk transferred to the buyer.